 - no loogies, pinky promise

 All of it is aimed to keep you in God’s Word, daily.
-In this group, I’m bridging the gap between dusty Bibles and intense Bible study because I think that reading God’s Word doesn’t have to be complicated.
+I’m bridging the gap between dusty Bibles and intense Bible study because I think that reading God’s Word doesn’t have to be complicated.
 Want in?
-Simply click the button below and request to join.
-I’ll see you in the group.
+Sign up at the link below.